 - If the wage data has already been entered before, please only click on “submitwage data”

-An accident of your domestic help has to be reported to both the accident insurance and us immediately.
+An accident of your domestic help has to be reported to us immediately.
 Please contact us per e-mail or by phone.
 We will clarify if your case is considered a trifle or a notification of claim and send you the respective form.

 Please contact our support to apply for family supplements.
 We will help you to fill in the necessary documents.

 Usually, subscriptions to the services of quitt.ch are renewed automatically.
 However, customers with subscriptions to the services “Settle AHV” or “Settle AHV + pension fund” will only be renewed automatically in case they have at least one active employer-employee relationship in their quitt.ch-account on December 31st of the running calendar year.
 For customers who only subscribed to the service “Accident insurance”, it will only be renewed automatically if no notice of termination has been given in the quitt.ch-account by December 31st of the running calendar year.
 All services of quitt.ch can be terminated directly in your quitt.ch-account to the end of each calendar year before the 31st of December.

 You can liquidate your quitt.ch account at any time given.
 We will transfer the residual amount the next workday to your bank or post account.
 Access your quitt.ch account, select ”Payments“ and click on ”Liquidate account“.

 As a matter of principle, it is possible to visit our websites without personal data being collected.
 Personal data will only be collected if you actively communicate them to us while stipulating a contract, opening a customer account or contacting the company.